ducthanh98/ducthanh98-hugo/web/content/posts/aws-sap.md

 - Standards for transmiting and receiving from the medium
 - No access control
 - No device => no device communications
+### Layer 2: Data Link

+### DDOS
+- Type
+    + Application Layer: HTTP flood
+    + Protocol Attack: SYN Flood
+    + Volumetric: DNS Amplification

 ## Identify and Federation
+### Policy Priorty
+Explicit DENY -> SCP -> Resource Policy -> Permissions Boundaries -> Session Policies -> Identity Policies
+### Directory Service
+- AD Connector: Only redirects no local identity data in AWS
+- Simple AD: AD compatible managed on AWS
+- AWS Managed MS AD: Establish trust connection with your on-premise AD
 ### IAM:
 - Explicit DENY has precedence over ALOW
 - NotAction: explicit allow a FEW THING in there
 - Access Advisor: See permissions granted and when last accessed
 - Access analyzer: Analyze resources that are shared with external entity
 - Access Key:
     + Can have two access keys
     + Can be created, deleted, made inactivate or activate
 ### STS
 - When you assume a role, you give up your permissions and take the permissions assigned to the role and vice versa
+- Temporary credentials can't be cancelled
+- Changing the trust policy has no impact on existing credentials
+- Revoking the leaked credentials:
+    + Denying access to credentials created by AssumeRole, AssumeRoleWithSAML, or AssumeRoleWithWebIdentity
+        * Delete role, change permisisons impact all assumers
+        * you must have the PutRolePolicy to attach the AWSRevokeOlderSessions inline policy
+    + Denying access to credentials created by GetFederationToken or GetSessionToken
+        * edit or delete the policies that are attached to the IAM user
+        *  <strong>Note</strong>: You cannot change the permissions for an AWS account root user so we recommend that you do not call GetFederationToken or GetSessionToken as a root user.
 ### AWS Organization
 - Feature Mode:
     + Consolidated billing feature:
     + Consolidated billing across all acounts - single payment method
     + Pricing benefits from aggregated usage
     + Invited accounts must approve enabling all features
     + Ability to apply an SCP
     + Reserved Instances: All accounts can receive the benefits that are purchased by any another account.
 The payer can turn off reserved instance discount and savings plans discount sharing for any accounts, including the payer
 - Service Control Policies:
     + SCP is applied to users and roles, service-linked role is not affected
     + Doesn't allow anything by default
     + Restrict access to certain service
     + You can restrict specific tags on AWS resources with AWS:TagKeys(Use either ForAllValues or ForAnyValues)
     + Use SCP to Deny A Region aws:RequestRegion
     + Use SCP to restrict creating resources without appropriate tags:
             Null:{
                 aws:RequestTag/xxx: true
             }
 - Tag Policies:
     + Ensure consistent tags, audit tagged resources
 - Opt out
     + AWS AI may use your content to continuous improvent
     + Attached to OG, OU, individual member
 - Backup policies
     + Enables you to create backup plan.
     + Attached to OG, OU, individual member
     + Immutable backup plans appear in Member accounts
 ### RAM
+- Products need to support RAM
+- No charge for using RAM
 - Share with other account or your OG
 - Avoid resource duplication
 - Share route53: https://aws.amazon.com/vi/premiumsupport/knowledge-center/route-53-share-resolver-rules-with-ram/
 - Sharing managed prefix list: https://docs.aws.amazon.com/vpc/latest/userguide/sharing-managed-prefix-lists.html
+### AWS SSO
+- Choose Identity Provider -> Login -> Select AWS Account to Assume
+### AWS Cognito
+- User pool: user management,sign in, sign off and get jwt
+- Identity Pool: return temporary credentials
 ### Aws Control Tower
 - Easy way to setup and govern a secure and compliant multi-account AWS environment
 - Automate the setup of your new environment in a few click